ibm-cloud-docs/openshift/openshift_odf_rdr_roks.md

       1. In the [{{site.data.keyword.redhat_openshift_notm}} clusters console](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift){: external}, change the menu option on the top from **local-cluster** to **All Clusters** to switch to ACM console mode.
       1. Go to **Infrastructure** > **Console** > **Import Cluster**.
-      1. Fill in the details for one of your managed ODF clusters and generate the command.
+      1. Complete the details for one of your managed ODF clusters and generate the command.
       1. Click **Copy Command** to copy the import command and run it on the target cluster.
       1. Repeat these steps to import the other managed ODF cluster.